When Did Credit Scores Start

 2. The Birth of the FICO Score (1956)

-• FICO Emerges: In 1956, engineer William R. Fair and mathematician Earl J. Isaac founded Fair, Isaac, and Company (now known as FICO).
-They introduced the first credit scoring system, known as the FICO score, which became the industry standard.
+• Engineer William R. Fair and mathematician Earl J. Isaac launched Fair, Isaac, and Company (now FICO) in 1956.
+The FICO score, their initial credit scoring system, became the industry benchmark.

 3. Computerization and Automation (1960s-1970s)